Math Activities

 Mark each parking space of the garage with a single or double digit

 number.
 Roll two dice to see what the two numbers add up to.
-Move a
+Move a car

-parking spaces are taken, the activity is over.
+spaces are taken, the activity is over.

 Sock-Hop Math